voltrondata-labs/benchmarks/README.md

 ### Example case benchmarks

+A "case benchmark" is a either a "simple benchmark" or an "external benchmark" executed under various predefined scenarios (cases).

-Note that the following benchmark declares the valid combinations in `valid_cases`, which reads like a CSV (the first row contains the cases names).
+Implementation details: Note that the following benchmark declares the valid combinations in `valid_cases`, which reads like a CSV (the first row contains the cases names).
 This benchmark example also accepts a data source argument (see `arguments`), and additional `options` that are reflected in the resulting command line interface.

 ```python